AdelAbdelsamed/AdelAbdelsamed/README.md

 # About Me

 Hello!
 I'm Adel Abdelsamed, an electrical engineering enthusiast with a passion for systems and control theory.
 I am currently pursuing my master's degree with a focus on the intersection between data-driven control and modern control theory.
+I occasionally upload university courses that are well-maintained and when my schedule permits.

 ## Education